Transferable Skills: 10 Skills That Work Across Industries

-Transferable skills, also known as “portable skills,” are qualities that can be transferred from one job to another.
+Transferable skills, also known as “portable skills,” are qualities that can transfer from one job to another.
 Highlighting your transferable skills is especially important when changing jobs or industries.
-You likely already possess many transferable skills employers value, like organization, communication, relationship building or attention to detail.
+You likely already possess many transferable skills employers value, such as organization, communication, relationship building or attention to detail.

 What are transferable skills?